-(a) As used in this Agreement, the term the "SIGA Agreements" shall mean all mortgages, indentures, notes, agreements, contracts, leases, licenses, franchises, obligations, instruments or other commitments, arrangements or understandings of any kind, whether written or oral, to which SIGA or any of the SIGA Subsidiaries is a party or by which SIGA or any of the SIGA Subsidiaries or any of their respective properties may be bound or affected.
-Set forth or provided for on Schedule 6.14 attached hereto is a list, of each SIGA Agreement which is material to SIGA's business or condition, including but not limited to; (i) any mortgage. indenture, note, installment obligation or other instrument, agreement or arrangement for or relating to any borrowing of money by SIGA or any SIGA Subsidiary; (ii) any guaranty, direct or indirect, by SIGA or any SIGA Subsidiary of any obligation for borrowings or otherwise, excluding endorsements made for collection in the ordinary course of business; (iii) any SIGA Agreement made other than in the ordinary course of its business or providing for the grant of any preferential rights to purchase or lease any assets of SIGA or any SIGA Subsidiary, except for such agreements which, individually and in the aggregate, are not material to SIGA's business or condition; (iv) any obligation to make payments, contingent or otherwise, arising out of the prior acquisition of the business, assets or stock of other companies; (v) any collective bargaining agreement with any trade or labor union; (vi) any SIGA Agreement to which any officer or director of SIGA or any stockholder (herein referred to collectively, as the "SIGA Insiders") of SIGA beneficially owning (within the meaning of Section 13(d) of the Exchange Act) more than 5% of the outstanding shares of SIGA Common Stock, is a party; (vii) any SIGA Agreement containing noncompetition or other limitations restricting the conduct of the business of SIGA or any Subsidiary; (viii) any license agreements to which SIGA or any SIGA Subsidiary is a party relating to any Intellectual Property; (ix) any partnership, shareholder agreement, joint venture or similar agreement; and (x) any agreements with independent contractors; (xi) any agreements other than licenses related to any Intellectual Property; and (xii) any agreements with employees under any SIGA Agreements, except for any such default or claim which, individually or in the aggregate, would not have a Material Adverse Effect.
+- (a) As used in this Agreement, the term the "SIGA Agreements" shall mean all mortgages, indentures, notes, agreements, contracts, leases, licenses, franchises, obligations, instruments or other commitments, arrangements or understandings of any kind, whether written or oral, to which SIGA or any of the SIGA Subsidiaries is a party or by which SIGA or any of the SIGA Subsidiaries or any of their respective properties may be bound or affected.
+Set forth or provided for on Schedule 6.14 attached hereto is a list, of each SIGA Agreement which is material to SIGA's business or condition, including but not limited to: (i) any mortgage, indenture, note, installment obligation or other instrument, agreement or arrangement for or relating to any borrowing of money by SIGA or any SIGA Subsidiary; (ii) any guaranty, direct or indirect, by SIGA or any SIGA Subsidiary of any obligation for borrowings or otherwise, excluding endorsements made for collection in the ordinary course of business; (iii) any SIGA Agreement made other than in the ordinary course of its business or providing for the grant of any preferential rights to purchase or lease any assets of SIGA or any SIGA Subsidiary, except for such agreements which, individually and in the aggregate, are not material to SIGA's business or condition; (iv) any obligation to make payments, contingent or otherwise, arising out of the prior acquisition of the business, assets or stock of other companies; (v) any collective bargaining agreement with any trade or labor union; (vi) any SIGA Agreement to which any officer or director of SIGA or any stockholder (herein referred to collectively, as the "SIGA Insiders") of SIGA beneficially owning (within the meaning of Section 13(d) of the Exchange Act) more than 5% of the outstanding shares of SIGA Common Stock, is a party; (vii) any SIGA Agreement containing noncompetition or other limitations restricting the conduct of the business of SIGA or any Subsidiary; (viii) any license agreements to which SIGA or any SIGA Subsidiary is a party relating to any Intellectual Property; (ix) any partnership, shareholder agreement, joint venture or similar agreement; and (x) any agreements with independent contractors; (xi) any agreements other than licenses related to any Intellectual Property; and (xii) any agreements with employees - (b) No event has occurred, or, is alleged to have occurred, which constitutes or with lapse of time or giving of notice or both, would constitute a default or a basis for a claim of force majeure or other claim of excusable delay or non-performance by SIGA or any SIGA Subsidiary under any SIGA Agreements, except for any such default or claim which, individually or in the aggregate, would not have a Material Adverse Effect.
 To the best of the knowledge of SIGA, no party with whom SIGA or any SIGA Subsidiary has any SIGA Agreement is in default in the performance of any covenant or condition thereunder or has failed in performance thereunder by reason of a claim of force majeure or other claim of excusable delay or non-performance thereunder, except for any such default or claim which, individually or in the aggregate, would not have a Material Adverse Effect.